Chiragb7/IHO/README.md

 ### iOS
 * Clone or download the github repository.
-* Go to the folder ioS and import the project IHO into Xcode.
+* Go to the folder iOS and import the project IHO into Xcode.
 * Add your developer account, i.e., Apple ID and password to the codebase.
 * Go to Settings->General->Profile and trust the created profile in your phone or iPad to give access to install the application.
 * Build and run the application on Xcode.